ztz1989/software-switches/ovs-dpdk/README.md

       This script was customized from MoonGen's [l2-load-latency](https://github.com/emmericp/MoonGen/blob/master/examples/l2-load-latency.lua) app, it injected packets towards OVS-DPDK's two physical interfaces simultaneously and measured the aggregated throughput.

     * For latency test, we utilized MoonGen's hardware timestamping feature.
 In particular, MoonGen was configured to mix specially marked UDP packets inside normal traffic load and collect them from the RX end to calculate the round-trip-time (RTT).
-To perform the test, simply execute the following script:
+To perform the test, simply execute the latency-test.sh script, which will do all the work:

       **sudo ./latency-test.sh -r [packet rate (Mbps)] -s [packet size (Bytes)]**

-      Note that we only used 64B packets in our experiments and varied packet rates among [0.1, 0.5, 0.99] of the maximal sustainable throughput.
+      Note that we only used 64B packets in our experiments and varied the packet rate among [0.1, 0.5, 0.99] of the maximal sustainable throughput.
+By default, MoonGen will output the results in the "histogram.csv" file in current directory.

 More details about MoonGen configurations used in our tests can be found [here](https://github.com/ztz1989/software-switches/tree/artifacts/moongen)